k3s-io/docs/docs/security/self-assessment.md

 **Result:** warn

 **Remediation:**
-If using a Kubelet config file, edit the file to set eventRecordQPS: to an appropriate level.
+If using a Kubelet config file, edit the file to set `eventRecordQPS` to an appropriate level.
 If using command line arguments, edit the kubelet service file /etc/systemd/system/kubelet.service.d/10-kubeadm.conf on each worker node and set the below parameter in KUBELET_SYSTEM_PODS_ARGS variable.
 Based on your system, restart the kubelet service.
-For example: systemctl daemon-reload systemctl restart kubelet.service
+For example, systemctl daemon-reload systemctl restart kubelet.service